TeamCayley-official/.github/profile/README.md

 Team.Cayley(2022.03 ~) is made up of students from [Chung-Ang University]( https://www.cau.ac.kr/index.do) in Korea, majoring in Library and Information Science and [COSADAMA](https://cosadama.com/).
 With the start of the COVID-19, we began the project titled "COVID-19: Our Memory" and the "Cultural Heritage Synapse" project is in progress.
 Currently, the third-term members are active and our activities will be continued.

+### Values
+* Value-neutral Digital Archiving
+* Pursuing a sustainable collaboration model
+* Open and share all archived data and source code

 ### Members

 * Coordinator: 김학래